TSMaitry/alaterm/INSTALL.md

 at top and bottom of the screen.
 If your system is like mine, there is a thumbtack icon.
-Toggle the thumbtack to keep the overlay always on, or to have it only appear when you sweep from top or bottom of the screen.
+Toggle the thumbtack to keep the overlay always on, or to have it only appear when you swipe from top or bottom of the screen.

 In the lower left corner of LXDE there are two small icons.
 At left is the Menu.
 Click to open its submenus.